aj3616/Canadian_Groceries_SQL/README.md

-# Starter folder
+# Canadian Grocery Data Analysis

 ## Overview

-This repo provides students with a foundation for their own projects associated with *Telling Stories with Data*.
-You do not need every aspect for every paper and you should delete aspects that you do not need.
+This repository provides a foundation for analyzing Canadian grocery pricing and vendor data.
+The project focuses on understanding vendor pricing patterns and brand representation across various grocery products in Canada.
+A key focus of the analysis is identifying whether there is a vendor that consistently offers the cheapest essential product: bread.
+Students can adapt and expand this structure for their own data analysis projects.

 ## File Structure

-The repo is structured as:
+The repository is structured as follows:

--   `data/raw_data` contains the raw data as obtained from X.
+-   `data/raw_data` contains the raw data, including vendor and pricing information in csv.
+Data was cleaned using D Browser for sqlite , however, the sqlite file was too large to be uploaded, so two csv files contained the same data was uploaded
--   `data/analysis_data` contains the cleaned dataset that was constructed.
+-   `data/analysis_data` contains cleaned datasets prepared for analysis.
--   `model` contains fitted models.
--   `other` contains relevant literature, details about LLM chat interactions, and sketches.
+-   `other` contains additional materials such as relevant literature, exploratory notes, and sketches.
--   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
+-   `paper` contains files for generating the final report, including Quarto documents, reference bibliographies, and PDFs of the analysis paper.
--   `scripts` contains the R scripts used to simulate, download and clean data.
+-   `scripts` contains R scripts for data simulation, cleaning, and analysis.

-## Statement on LLM usage
+## Statement on LLM Usage

-Aspects of the code were written with the help of the auto-complete tool, Codriver.
-The abstract and introduction were written with the help of ChatHorse and the entire chat history is available in inputs/llms/usage.txt.
+Aspects of the code and the writings were developed with the assistance of ChatGPT4o.
+Including developing test cases, checking SQL syntax, and writing grammar polishments.

+All interactions and generated content have been documented in `other/llm_usage/usage.txt`.

-## Some checks
+## Purpose

-- [ ] Change the rproj file name so that it's not starter_folder.Rproj
-- [ ] Change the README title so that it's not Starter folder
-- [ ] Remove files that you're not using
-- [ ] Update comments in R scripts
-- [ ] Remove this checklist
+This repository is designed to enable the exploration of pricing differences among Canadian grocery vendors and the representation of popular brands in the market.
+The analysis heavily relies on SQL for querying and analyzing data, particularly to identify pricing trends.
+The primary research question investigates whether a specific vendor offers the cheapest price for essential products like bread.
+The insights derived can inform consumer choices and contribute to broader discussions on pricing fairness and market trends in the Canadian grocery industry.